zd2horton/secondtest/_posts/2024-08-05-ESDProjects.md

 ```

 <h2><ins>Strengths and Shortcomings</ins></h2>
-The projects were great at showcasing curves and provided not only insight into those, but were also valuable as a whole with starting in C# and game coding.
-The module began with basic examples of coding such as a number guessing game which were able to be done with prior experience, but each task leading up to and including these helped in creating a foundation for the rest of the courses.<br>
+The projects were great at showcasing curves and were also valuable as a whole in starting with C# and game coding.
+The module began with basic examples of coding such as a number guessing game which were able to be done with prior experience, but each task leading up to and including these helped in creating new foundations for the rest of the courses.<br>

-However, with both projects, more visual polish could have been used as they look basic in appearance.
-Alongside this, Siege Attack's cannonball controls do not give a directional indicator alongside having a lack of weight, both factors not providing much satisfaction to the player.
-Meanwhile, Space Invaders has issues with its different modes though the ship's owns bullets can sometimes spawn away from it notably if the ship is movine.
-The gravity and sine movements also falter in some ways, with the former dropping down far too quickly and lopsided and the latter having too small a curve thus making the enemies look as if they are vibrating.<br><br>
+However, with both projects, more visual polish would have helped upgrade their basic appearances.
+Alongside this, Siege Attack's cannonballs don't give a directional indicator when pulled back and also lack a weighty feeling, both of these not giving much satisfying feedback.
+Meanwhile, Space Invaders has issues with its different modes, and the ship's owns bullets can sometimes spawn notably far from it especially if the ship is moving.
+The gravity and sine modes in specific have notable issues, with the former dropping down far too quickly in a lopsided fashion and the latter having too small a curve, giving the enemies a rapid vibrating appearance.<br><br>

 <h2><ins>In Review</ins></h2>
-Looking back, both projects were handled well and were good showings of what was learned during that period.
+Looking back, both projects were handled well for the time and were good showings of what was learned during that period.
 The module overall was also notable in providing a great foundation for the rest of the modules, even if C# and ASGE were not the focal points of most.
-The projects would have benefitted from notable polish however, both in visual and gameplay oriented ways.
+The projects would have benefitted from notable polish however, both in visual and gameplay oriented ways as discussed.